COVID-19 Information for Volunteers

 - One dose of Johnson & Johnson

-Persons who can provide documentary evidence of laboratory confirmed previous infection with COVID-19 will be required to show evidence of:
+Exception: Those who can provide laboratory evidence of previous COVID-19 infection will only be required to have one dose of a vaccine.

 Will I have to quarantine upon arrival?
 What about testing?

-Quarantine requirements vary depending on where you are joining, where you are coming from, and your vaccination status.
+Quarantine requirements vary depending on where you are joining and where you are coming from.
 All crew must also submit to testing upon arrival and surveillance testing throughout their service.

 For anyone required to quarantine, whether in a hotel or on board, we ensure you are properly looked after.
 Meals, internet, a safe time to take exercise outside, and other accommodations are all considered.
 Quarantine upon arrival is arranged and paid for by Mercy Ships.
 Any crew required to quarantine will be monitored by the crew clinic.

-For crew serving in the Canary Islands, Spain: Quarantine is not currently required for fully-vaccinated crew.
-Testing upon arrival is required.
+For crew serving in Tenerife, Canary Islands, Spain: Quarantine is not currently required.
+All crew are required to submit to arrival and surveillance testing.

 Will I have to quarantine upon return to Australia?

 Returning Australian crew will be required to follow any quarantine requirements in place at their port of arrival at the time of return to Australia.